 - In reality, we have two ways to logout in Spring security.
 It includes to set information in

-object, we have to get it to depend onSecurityContextHolder
+SecurityContextobject, we have to get it to depend onSecurityContextHolder.

 Thanks for your reading.